 Mission Statement: “In the spirit of God’s love, we seek to care for others in a non-judgmental environment by providing clean, gently used clothing to people in need in our community.”

 The Closet of Hope is a free clothing store that is available for anyone in need who live in Bloomington and Richfield (ID required, birth certificates for children).
 Our shelves and racks are filled with clothing for all ages, footwear, coats, bedding and towels.
-Our visitors will be allowed to take 15 items of clothing.
-If an adult comes in with 2 kids, the family can take 45 items.
+Our guests will be allowed to take 20 items per person. ( A family of 4 can take 80 items.)